 - Your full name

 - The name of the vaccine you received

 - The date(s) you received the vaccine

 - Documentation must be from a healthcare organization or vaccination site

 If you received a COVID-19 vaccine card, you can take photos of the front of the card and upload into the "Upload Documents" tab in MySHR.
 If the documentation uploaded is missing any required information, one of our staff will send you a secure message regarding the missing or incorrect information.

 No; please upload as soon as you have completed your vaccination/s.
 If you received your vaccine from Keck or USC Student Health, your vaccination records will be automatically entered into the electronic health record within 7 days; no need to upload.

-Any unvaccinated person, including those with an approved Religious or Medical exemption, will be subject to additional requirements, including but not limited to a requirement to wear a mask indoor on all USC campuses, and to participate in regular testing (once per week for faculty, staff, and graduate students; twice per week for undergraduates).
+Any unvaccinated person, including those with an approved Religious or Medical exemption, will be subject to additional requirements, including but not limited to a requirement to wear a mask indoor on all USC campuses, and to participate in regular testing (every 72 hours).

 Send an email to firstname.lastname@example.org with your name and USC ID number describing the problem, screenshots may be helpful.
 You may also call the Covid response center at 213-740-6291 or Student Health at 213-740-9355.

 I received a vaccine outside of the US other than Pfizer, Moderna, or Johnson and Johnson.
 Does this satisfy the requirement?